 Application and Eligibility

-- As always, IMSA will continue to uphold our holistic admissions review process of all submitted applications by considering all aspects of the application file (grade history, teacher evaluations, essays, activities and awards) regardless of the presence of SAT scores.
+- As always, IMSA will continue to uphold our holistic admissions review process of all submitted applications by considering all aspects of the application file (grade history, teacher evaluations, essays, activities and awards) regardless of the presence of SAT/ACT scores.

 *If you have any questions about submitting your scores, please contact Admissions at email@example.com or (630) 907-5028

 Students can apply during the fall of their 8th and/or 9th grade years.

 Eighth grade applicants can fulfill the high school science requirement through any accredited institution.
 In the past families have used online institutions or community colleges.
 Any class taught at a high school level is acceptable, but we recommend taking a chemistry, biology, or physics class in order to best prepare students for the curriculum here.
 If you have any questions about whether or not a course meets the eligibility requirements, feel free to send a course description to firstname.lastname@example.org.
 9th grade applicants will meet this requirement through their regular high school curriculum.

 Because we are a residential school, the number of students we can accept each year is limited by the number of student rooms we have open.
 Typically we have about 230-250 spots depending on the size of the class who just graduated.
 While the acceptance rate is competitive, every submitted and eligible application is reviewed during our admissions process.
 Acceptance is based on both qualitative and quantitative aspects within that application.
 For a more detailed explanation of the attributes of a successful IMSA student, we recommend watching this informational video.